Remote working and deductions

 If your employer buys you tools that you can then keep as your own, you are considered to have received an added amount of taxable wages – the market value of the tools – which your employer will include in the reports to the Incomes Register.

-Example 3: Minna works from home on a regular basis, for less than half of her total work days.
-Accordingly, she is entitled to a deduction of €470.
-She has also purchased a monitor and a keyboard for work purposes.
+Example 3.
+In 2025, Minna worked from home on a regular basis but less than half of her total number of work days, so she can make a workspace deduction of €490 (for year 2025).
+She bought a monitor and a keyboard for work purposes.
 They cost €200 in total.
-The employer has provided Minna with a laptop, mouse and headset.
+The employer provided Minna with a laptop, mouse and headset.

-Minna’s expenses for the production of income consist of the acquisition cost of the monitor and the keyboard as well as her workspace deduction, which amount to €670 in total.
-Minna does not need to claim these expenses, because she will automatically receive the €750 deduction for the production of income.
+Minna’s expenses for the production of income consist of the costs for the monitor and keyboard and the workspace deduction, €690 in total.
+Minna does not file the expenses on her 2025 tax return because she will automatically receive a €750 deduction for the production of income.

 You have acquired the data connection yourself